Volkswagen Arteon variants

 6000 miles

-R-Line adds a sharper body kit, privacy glass and bigger wheels, plus 30-colour ambient lighting and a panoramic sunroof to make the interior feel very airy.
-At the top of the range is the fast Arteon R, marked out by blue brake calipers, silver mirror caps and a heated steering wheel.
+R-Line adds a sharper body kit, privacy glass and bigger wheels, plus 30-colour ambient lighting and a panoramic sunroof.
+The rare Arteon R is at the top of the range with more than 300hp, marked out by blue brake calipers, silver mirror caps and a heated steering wheel.

 Your Volkswagen Arteon questions answered